sharife/hennagarden/site/content/services/_index.md

         - Sword Swallower
       image: img/circus-performers.jpg
     - text: >-
+        **Face and Body Art**

-        Face and Body Art: From Henna and Crystal tattoos, to Facepaint and Airbrush
+        From Henna and Crystal tattoos, to Facepaint and Airbrush